Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 <img src="images/Mark.svg" style="width:100px">

 Mark is 30 years old, he has create his own start-up in virtual reality 2 years ago.
 Mark is trilingual and has works for 3 years in the United states.
-He has known Algosup because he was following Eric Larchevêque.
+He has known ALGOSUP because he was following Eric Larchevêque.

 In other words, Mark is passionate by computer science, programming, and by his family.
 He's the father of a baby, and wants to inculcate of true value to his son.
 He's generous and passionate, this is why gives some classes to students that are curious, is rewarding for him.